marcelmaatkamp/electron-rabbitmq/README.md

-# electron-rabbitmq
-Simple RabbitMQ Electron Application
+Simple RabbitMQ Electron Application to display messages send to a (topic) exchange in RabbitMQ.

 ## Build and start (debug) application